-The NoSQL graph database is a technology for data management designed to handle very large sets of structured, semi-structured or unstructured data.
-NoSQL (‘not only SQL’) graph databases serve organizations to access, integrate and analyze both unstructured data and data stored in the cloud, thus helping them with their big data and social media analytics.
+The NoSQL (‘not only SQL’) graph database is a technology for data management designed to handle very large sets of structured, semi-structured or unstructured data.
+It helps organizations access, integrate and analyze data from various sources, thus helping them with their big data and social media analytics.

-Today, however, mobile, social and IoT data is everywhere, with unstructured real-time data piling up by the minute.
-Apart from handling massive amount of data of all kind, the NoSQL graph database does not need its schema re-defined before adding new data.
+Today, however, mobile, social and Internet of Things (IoT) data is everywhere, with unstructured real-time data piling up by the minute.
+Apart from handling a massive amount of data of all kind, the NoSQL graph database does not need its schema re-defined before adding new data.

 This makes the graph database much more flexible, dynamic and lower-cost in integrating new data sources than relational databases.

-NoSQL graph databases are able to store, retrieve, integrate and analyze high-velocity data coming from many locations, compared to the moderate data velocity from one or few locations of the relational databases.
+Compared to the moderate data velocity from one or few locations of the relational databases, NoSQL graph databases are able to store, retrieve, integrate and analyze high-velocity data coming from many locations.

 The semantic graph database is a type of NoSQL graph database that is capable of integrating heterogeneous data from many sources and making links between datasets.